2 How to use this book

 2.1.1 Read the book cover to cover (and how to keep going)

-If you’ve never written a line of R code, we welcome you to the community!
-We wrote this book for you.
-Consider reading the book cover to cover and doing all the analysis walkthroughs.
-Remember that you’ll get more from a few minutes of practice every day than you will from long hours of practice every once in a while.
-Typing code every day, even if it doesn’t always run, is a daily practice that invites learning and “a-ha” moments.
-We know how easy it is to avoid coding when it doesn’t feel successful (we’ve been there), so we’ve designed this book to deliver frequent small wins to keep the momentum going.
-But even then, we all eventually hit a wall in our learning.
+Its easy to avoid coding when it doesn’t feel successful (we’ve been there), so this book is designed to deliver frequent small wins to keep the momentum going.
+But even so, we all eventually hit a wall in our learning.
 When that happens, take a break and then come back and keep coding.
 When daily coding becomes a habit, so does the learning.

 If you get stuck in an advanced chapter and you need a break, try reviewing an earlier chapter.
 You’ll be surprised at how much you learn from reviewing old material with the benefit of new experiences.
-Sometimes that kind of back-to-basics attitude is what we need to get a fresh perspective on new challenges.
+Sometimes, that kind of back-to-basics attitude is what we need to get a fresh perspective on new challenges.

 2.1.2 Pick a chapter of interest and start there

-We interviewed R users in education as research for this book.
-We chose people with different levels of experience in R, in the education field, and in statistics.
+When we interviewed practitioners for this book, we chose people with different levels of experience in R, in the education field, and in statistics.
 We asked each interviewee to rate their level of experience on a scale from 1 to 5, with 1 being “no experience” and 5 being “very experienced”.
-You can try this now—take a moment to rate your level of experience in:
+These interviews—and others one of us conducted (Joshua M. Rosenberg et al. (2021))—helped us to understand that educational data scientists have a wide range of experience and expertise.
+We have planned and written this book accordingly.
+We have different recommendations based on your level of experience.

-• Using R
+- Using R

-• Education as a field
+- Education as a field

-• Statistics
+- Statistics

 For example, you might be working through a specific use case in your education job—perhaps you are analyzing student quiz scores, evaluating a school program, introducing a data science technique to your teammates, or designing data dashboards.
 If this describes your situation, feel free to find a section in the book that inspires you or shows you techniques that apply to your project.